-A stochastic multiaction is a pair (α, ρ) , where $\alpha \in \mathcal{L}$ and $\rho \in (0; 1)$ is the probability of the multiaction α .
+A stochastic multiaction is a pair (α, ρ) , where $\alpha \in \mathcal{L}$ and $\rho \in (0, 1)$ is the probability of the multiaction α .
 This probability is interpreted as that of independent execution of the stochastic multiaction at the next discrete time moment.
 Such probabilities are used to calculate those to execute (possibly empty) sets of stochastic multiactions after one time unit delay.
 The probabilities of stochastic multiactions are required not to be equal to 1 to avoid extra model complexity, since in this case one should assign with them weights, needed to make a choice when several stochastic multiactions with probability 1 can be executed from a state.
 The difficulty is that when the stochastic multiactions with probability 1 occur in a step (parallel execution), all other with the less probabilities do not.
-In this case, the conflicts resolving requires a special attention, as discussed in [67, 68] within SPNs.
+In this case, the conflicts resolving requires a special attention, as discussed in [175, 176] within SPNs.
 This decision also allows us to avoid technical difficulties related to conditioning events with probability 0.
+In [10], formal approaches to causality of probabilistic systems represented by DTMCs were discussed and necessity of the positive probabilities of causes for the correct definition of conditional probabilities was explained.
 The probability 1 is left for (implicitly assigned to) waiting multiactions (positively delayed deterministic multiactions, to be defined later), which are delayed for at least one time unit before their execution and have weights to resolve conflicts with other waiting multiactions.
 On the other hand, there is no sense to allow probability 0 of stochastic multiactions, since they would never be performed in this case.
 Let \mathcal{SL} be the set of all stochastic multiactions.

-A deterministic multiaction is a pair $(\alpha, \natural_l^{\theta})$, where $\alpha \in \mathcal{L}$, $\theta \in \mathbb{N}$ is the non-negative integer-valued (fixed) delay and $l \in \mathbb{R}{>0} = (0, \infty)$ is the positive real-valued weight of the multiaction α .
+A deterministic multiaction is a pair $(\alpha, \natural_l^{\theta})$, where $\alpha \in \mathcal{L}$, $\theta \in \mathbb{N}$ is the non-negative integer-valued (fixed) delay and $l \in \mathbb{R}{>0} = (0; \infty)$ is the positive real-valued weight of the multiaction α .
 This weight is interpreted as a measure of importance (urgency, interest) or a bonus reward associated with execution of the deterministic multiaction at the discrete time moment when the corresponding delay has expired.
 Such weights are used to calculate the probabilities to execute sets of deterministic multiactions after their time delays.
 An immediate multiaction is a deterministic multiaction with the delay 0 while a waiting multiaction is a deterministic multiaction with a positive delay.
 In case of no conflicts among waiting multiactions, whose remaining times to execute (RTEs, to be explained later in more detail) are equal to one time unit, they are executed with probability 1 at the next time moment.
-Deterministic multiactions have a priority over stochastic ones, and there is also difference in priorities between immediate and waiting multiactions.
+Deterministic multiactions have a priority over stochastic ones while immediate multiactions have a priority over waiting ones.
 One can assume that all immediate multiactions have (the highest) priority 2 and all waiting multiactions have (the medium) priority 1, whereas all stochastic multiactions have (the lowest) priority 0.
 This means that in a state where all kinds of multiactions can occur, immediate multiactions always occur before waiting ones that, in turn, are always executed before stochastic ones.
 Different types of multiactions cannot participate together in some step (parallel execution), i.e. just the steps consisting only of immediate multiactions or waiting ones, or those including only stochastic multiactions, are allowed.
-Let \mathcal{DL} be the set of all deterministic multiactions, \mathcal{IL} be the set of all immediate multiactions and WL be the set of all waiting multiactions.
-Obviously, we have $\mathcal{DL} = \mathcal{IL} \cup \mathcal{WL}.$
+Let \mathcal{DL} be the set of all deterministic multiactions, \mathcal{LL} be the set of all immediate multiactions and \mathcal{WL} be the set of all waiting multiactions.
+Obviously, we have $\mathcal{DL} = \mathcal{LL} \cup \mathcal{WL}$.